kinshuk4/daily-coding-problem-solutions/prob401_450/README.md

 Given the list of flights [('A', 'B'), ('A', 'C'), ('B', 'C'), ('C', 'A')] and starting airport 'A', you should return the list ['A', 'B', 'C', 'A', 'C'] even though ['A', 'C', 'A', 'B', 'C'] is also a valid itinerary.
 However, the first one is lexicographically smaller.

+440 (Medium)

+This problem was asked by Microsoft.

+Describe and give an example of each of the following types of polymorphism:

+- Ad-hoc polymorphism
+- Parametric polymorphism
+- Subtype polymorphism